- How much funding is available and over what period?

 Programme - general

 A: We cannot speculate the number of projects we will fund until we know the details of the applications.
-Due to the limited funds available we are unlikely to support more than a small number of projects in each round.
+Due to the limited funds available we are unlikely to invite more than a small number of projects to make stage two applications in each round.

 A: We expect projects to include a range of capital expenditure.
 This could include, for example, improvements that enable organisations to reconfigure current spaces to generate more income, install sustainable technologies to reduce energy demand or to improve current facilities to enable improved delivery of their work for artists and audiences.